The Vaccination Report Including Attala, Leake, Neshoba and Winston - Kicks96news.com - Central Mississippi News 24/7

 Vaccinations continue.
-According to the Mississippi Department of Health, 55,399 people from across the state have received their first vaccination.
-287 people have been vaccinated from Attala, 163 people from Leake, 390 from Neshoba and 222 from Winston county.
+According to the Mississippi Department of Health, 62,744 people from across the state have received their first vaccination.
+307 people have been vaccinated from Attala, 178 people from Leake, 480 from Neshoba and 272 from Winston county.
 Vaccine providers administering COVID-19 vaccine are required to report the doses administered to the Mississippi Immunization Information Exchange (MIIX), the statewide immunization registry, within 24 hours of administering.
-Vaccines are now available for all health care workers and individuals *75 and older.
+Vaccines are now available for all health care workers, individuals *65 and older, and also those with pre-existing conditions.

 For vaccination locations and screening applications see below –